 The forecast peak demand for the North Country region for each scenario is shown in Figure 1.
-This forecast indicates that there is an impending problem whereby electricity demand will far exceed supply capacity within the next few years for the central and high case load forecast.
+This forecast indicates that there is an impending problem whereby electricity demand will far exceed supply capacity within the next few years for the central and high forecast scenarios.
 Of particular note is the order of magnitude increase over the existing network capacity that is required to service the new loads in the region.
 This project proposal relates specifically to the central and high forecast cases.

-For the low case load forecast, demand still exceeds supply capacity, but to a much lesser degree and at a later date.
+For the low load forecast scenario, demand still exceeds supply capacity, but to a much lesser degree and at a later date.

-Figure 1 Mid West Peak Load Forecast (ex Eneabba / Muchea)
+Figure 1: Mid West Peak Load Forecast (ex Eneabba / Muchea)

-The first major load proposal is Karara Mining Limited's new mine at Karara.
+DMS#: 7616591v6 File#: SDV/77/6(156) The first major load proposal is Karara Mining Limited's new mine at Karara.
 This project will have an interim supply arrangement proposed for the second half of 2011 (initial demand up to 95MW, provided on a non-firm basis by the existing 132kV network).
 This interim supply is highly contingent on satisfactory network conditions and will require load shedding by Karara for numerous network events.
 By March 2013 the full load requirements of up to 120MW for Stage 1 of Karara will be met with completion of this proposed 330kV major augmentation.